Team Building Activities for Preschool Teachers

 Develop emotional intelligence

-Emotional intelligence is the ability to understand and manage your emotions and those of the people around you.
+Emotional intelligence is the ability to understand and manage your emotions, as well as those of the people around you.
 Emotional intelligence has five key elements: self-awareness, self-regulation, motivation, empathy, and social skills.

-Emotionally intelligent preschool directors know what they’re feeling, what their emotions mean, and how their emotions can affect the team.
-Directors who stay calm, in control, and logically assess situations are more successful at running functional preschools and effective teams.
+Emotionally intelligent directors know what they feel, what their emotions mean, and how their emotions affect the team.
+Directors who stay calm, maintain control, and logically assess situations run functional childcare programs and highly effective teams.

-Emotionally intelligent leaders treat their teams as human beings and not machines.
-They also understand team members are different and aren't motivated by the same things.
-Lastly, they’re patient and support each team member according to their strengths and abilities.
+Emotionally intelligent leaders treat their teams as human beings, not machines.
+They understand that team members are different and find motivation in different things.
+Lastly, they remain patient and support each team member according to their unique strengths and abilities.

 Promote a positive team environment

-Preschool directors can use positive reinforcement to influence excellence in team performance.
-Shaping behavior is more effective with positive reinforcement than negative reinforcement.
-Preschool directors can promote a positive team environment by acknowledging staff for a job well done, celebrating achievements, and regularly showing appreciation for their hard work.
+Directors can use positive reinforcement to drive excellence in team performance.
+Shaping behavior works much better with positive reinforcement than negative reinforcement.
+You can promote a positive team environment by acknowledging staff for a job well done, celebrating achievements, and regularly showing appreciation for their hard work.

 Create transparent and open communication channels